Peer Career Advisors (PCAs)

 Aylin Kim '23

 Hi!
-My name is Aylin Kim and I am a sophomore from Seoul, South Korea.
-I plan to double major in Economics and Theater and Dance but I am still exploring new areas to study.
-This is my first year as an Employer Engagement Intern and I am excited to join the Loeb Center team interacting with students, employers, and alumni.
+My name is Aylin Kim, and I am a senior from Seoul, South Korea.
+I am double majoring in Economics and Theater and Dance but I still love exploring new areas to study.
+This is my second year as an Employer Engagement Intern, and I am excited to work again as part of the Loeb Center team interacting with students, employers, and alumni.

 Besides working as an Employer Engagement Intern, I regularly compete in mock trials as part of the Amherst Mock Trial Team and sometimes work on translating articles for Confluences.
 You can also see me participating on- or off-stage in Green Room shows or Theater and Dance Department projects.
-I can’t wait to start working with the Employer Engagement team to help you find and connect with potential employers!
+I can’t wait to start another school year as part of the Employer Engagement team to help you find and connect with potential employers!

 Business and Finance Career Community

-Hello, my name is Robert Parker and I'm a senior Political Science major from New York.
-I'm excited to be working as the Finance Intern within the Careers in Business and Finance program of the Loeb Center.
-At Amherst, I'm a captain of the Men's Squash team, the president of the Amherst College Investment Club, and I'm writing a thesis on China's growing global influence.
+Hello, my name is Jack Trent, and I am a senior from Houston, TX, majoring in economics.
+I’m incredibly excited to join the Careers in Business and Finance team for the 2022-2023 academic year.
+At Amherst, I am a captain of the Men’s Track and Field Team, the president of the entrepreneurship society and am planning on writing a thesis in the economics department.